-When Aaron pushes Martin Vail against the wall in prison you can see that the wall bends, showing that the wall wasn't made out of bricks or any other hard material.
+When Aaron pushes Martin Vail against the interview / interrogation room wall in the jail you can see that the wall bends, showing that the wall wasn't made out of bricks or any other hard material.
 See more »

 See more »